popCoffee/YOLO-auto-train/README.md

 ## Running the file automation.py

-1) Make sure you have BBox Label Tool mulit class and Darknet.
+1) Make sure you have BBox Label Tool Multi class and Darknet.
 The script will not work without the BBox Label Tools folders
 ```
     https://github.com/jxgu1016/BBox-Label-Tool-Multi-Class
     https://github.com/pjreddie/darknet/wiki/YOLO:-Real-Time-Object-Detection